c0bra/svelma/README.md

 # Quick Start

+### 1. Create a svelte app from the template

+[https://github.com/sveltejs/template](sveltejs/template) is a template repo for svelte. [degit](https://www.npmjs.com/package/degit) will scaffold the repo for you:

+    $ npx degit sveltejs/template my-svelma-project
+    $ cd my-svelma-project
+    $ npm install

+_NOTE_: There are of course other ways to set up a project using svelte.
+This is just the quickest way to start.

-### 1 Install via npm
+### 2. Install svelma and dependencies via npm

 Note that you'll need a CSS processing plugin for rollup so that you can import css files.
 Here we're using `rollup-plugin-postcss`.
 If you're going to use a
 `<link>` tag in your HTML you can skip the plugin and the `import ... css` statement below in step #2

     $ npm install --save bulma svelma rollup-plugin-postcss

-Add the CSS process plugin to your rollup config (I don't think the order really matters):
+Add the postcss plugin to your rollup config (I don't think the order really matters):

 ```js
 // rollup.config.js